 - Body oils, lotions, cosmetics, perspiration are all introduced into the water each time you enter – you can keep those at a minimum by showering before entering and by floating a special spa sponge like a Beachcomber Hydro Mop which soaks up these contaminants.

-- Proper filtration is another key to keeping your water clean – ensure you are rinsing your filter once a week and cleaning it once every 6 weeks or so with a filter cleaning solution such as Beachcomber Filter Pure, Filter Cure or Mineraluxe Filter Revive or by replacing it with a new one – a clean filter will ensure clearer water and will cause less stress on the pumps.
+- Proper filtration is another key to keeping your water clean – ensure you are rinsing your filter once a week and cleaning it once every 6 weeks or so with a filter cleaning solution such as Beachcomber Filter Pure or Mineraluxe Filter Revive or by replacing it with a new one – a clean filter will ensure clearer water and will cause less stress on the pumps.

 How do I take care of my hot tub cover?